 I’m sure you have experienced stress in your life.
 Whether is was a positive force driving you, like getting that next promotion at the office, or a negative force such as being stuck in traffic.
 Maybe, your heart starts racing or your palms get sweaty.
 Whatever the reason, stress is real and happens to everyone at one time or another.

 So, why all the stress?
 Studies have shown that Americans are more stressed out than ever.
 Americans are working more than they ever have, and the divorce rate is the highest it has ever been.
 What does this mean?
-You need to learn to reduce stress by using these 10 simple techniques:

 - Accept that there are events you can’t control.
 You can’t predict the future, and you can’t go backwards in life.
 The best you can do is learn.
 You can plan ahead, but don’t obsess over it.
 This means there are things in your life that you just need to let go of.
 If you don’t, they will hold you back.